 - Independence: Behavioral health services include support and training for parents to meet their child’s behavioral health needs.
 Services include support and training for children to manage their behaviors.

 - Connection to natural supports: Natural supports will be used from the family's community network.
 This includes friends, neighbors and community organizations.

 Autism Spectrum Disorder Centers for Excellence

 Individuals with autism spectrum disorder now have more options for care.
-As part of our Mercy 360 Community initiative, we’ve picked two providers to serve as Autism Spectrum Disorder Centers of Excellence.
+Two providers serve as Autism Spectrum Disorder Centers of Excellence.
 They are Southwest Behavioral & Health Services and Touchstone Health Services.

 Who are the providers or agencies that can help?

 Child and Family Advisory Partnership (CFAP) Meeting

 Get connected to what’s happening in the local behavioral health community.
 You can talk directly with providers.
 And, we’d like you to share your ideas on how to improve the children’s system of care.
 You can enjoy dinner and meet other families.
 Spanish interpretation and child watch provided.
 Call 602-288-0155 to pre-register email Mercy Care’s Office of Individual and Family Affairs at firstname.lastname@example.org.

 Autism Spectrum Disorder Forum for Children, Youth and Caregivers